 The Trump administration rejected those arguments.
 Pruitt’s order from February would have forced the companies to undertake a $236 million cleanup that would dig down roughly 16 feet into the landfill to remove as much radioactive material as possible.

-By contrast, Wheeler’s final plan will allow workers to dig between 8 and 20 feet below the surface of the landfill, in an effort to focus on areas where radioactive waste is most concentrated.
-Wheeler said the cleanup is expected to happen a year faster and cost $30 million less than Pruitt’s plan.
+By contrast, Wheeler’s final plan will allow workers to dig between 8 and 20 feet below the surface of the landfill, in what he called an effort to focus on areas where radioactive waste is most concentrated.
+Wheeler said the cleanup is expected to take less than 5 years.
 The agency estimated that about 75,000 cubic tons of contaminated material would be taken off-site by rail and truck.

 Before he resigned, Pruitt had promised to speed up Superfund cleanups around the country, and he made a public show of butting heads with corporate interests — something he otherwise rarely did during his time at the EPA.